 There was a time when corporate wellness meant a fruit basket in the break room and maybe a discounted gym membership no one used after February.
+Today, that definition is changing.

 Companies are realizing that employee wellness is not just about checking a benefits box.
 It is about creating an environment where people feel supported physically, mentally, and emotionally.
 Burnout, chronic stress, and digital overload are not abstract concepts anymore.
 They show up in sick days, turnover rates, disengagement, and quiet quitting.

 And surprisingly, one of the most effective yet underutilized tools in corporate wellness plans is something incredibly human and simple: full body massage.
+Not a luxury spa indulgence.
+Not a once-a-year holiday perk.
+But a strategic part of a workplace wellness program.
+Let’s explore why.

 How Does Full Body Massage Support Employee Wellness in Corporate Wellness Plans?